bryanyjs/meta-altera-1/README.md

 		* A window like this should appear:
 		+++++++++

-		* Here it is possible to change any kernel setting, ARM-Platform specific settings or enable or disable some peripheral components
+		* Here it is possible to change any kernel settings, ARM-Platform specific settings or enable or disable some peripheral components
-	* To execute the any BSP-layer change use following command:
+	* To execute any BSP-layer-change use following command:
 		````bash
 		bitbake -f -c compile virtual/kernel && bitbake -f -c deploy virtual/kernel
 		````